algolia/instantsearch/docgen/src/Getting started.md

 };
 ```

-The component receives a prop `hit` that contains the content of the
+The widget receives a prop `hit` that contains the content of the
 record.
 Here we are only displaying the name for the sake of simplicity
 but there is no limit as long as the data in the record.